-Using the HLT, a gain in statistics of more than an order of magnitude is achieved for large $E{\rm T}$ jets and dimuons.
-Correspondingly, the usable range in $E{\rm T}$ ($p{\rm T}$) for the jet and dimuon measurements is extended by more than factor of 2 and 3, respectively.
+dimuon measurements is extended by more than factor of 2 and 3, respectively.
 Note that, for this comparison, the HLT rate for each process was only counted in the corresponding trigger stream, leading to rates below minimum bias for low $E{\rm T}$ in the jet channel.
 In any case, at low $E{\rm T}$ jet measurements will likely be limited by systematic errors.

-5.4.3 Quarkonia and jet physics with the HLT
+5.4.3.
+Quarkonia and jet physics with the HLT

 Two key examples of the physics benefit of the HLT for quarkonium and jet related measurements are shown below, with the measurements discussed in detail in detail in Sections 6.1 and 7.2.
-The first measurement, shown in Fig. 5.4, shows the ratio of Υ' to Υ yields as a function of transverse momentum.
-The projected statistical resolution is compared to model calculations of the $p{\rm T}$ dependence of the Υ'/Υ ratio, for two different choices of initial conditions (parton gas and mini-jet cases) and two different assumptions of the temperature dependence of the screening mass [193].
+The first measurement, shown in figure 5.4, shows the ratio of Υ' to Υ yields as a function of transverse momentum.
+The projected statistical resolution is compared to model calculations of the p_T dependence of the Υ'/Υ ratio, for two different choices of initial conditions (parton gas and hot gluon plasma) and two different assumptions of the temperature dependence of the screening mass [196].
 This measurement, using the added statistics provided by the HLT selection, allows a clear distinction of the different scenarios, and may therefore serve as a sensitive probe of the initial QCD medium (see Section 6.1.4).

-In Fig. 5.5 we show the nuclear modification factor, $R{AA}(p{\rm T})$, for charged hadrons measured in minimum bias data (left) and in events selected by an HLT trigger on high $E{\rm T}$ jets (right).
-The triggered sample extends the useful range in $p{\rm T}$ by more than a factor of two, to around 300 GeV/c.
+In figure 5.5 we show the nuclear modification factor, $R{AA}(p_T)$, for charged hadrons measured in minimum bias data (left) and in events selected by an HLT trigger on high E_T jets (right).
+The triggered sample extends the useful range in p_T by more than a factor of two, to around 300 GeV/c.
 Predictions for R{AA} in PbPb collisions at the LHC have been made using several models of parton energy loss in the QCD medium.
-The theoretical predictions differ most markedly in the high $p{\rm T}$ region (Fig. 1.17), which can only be accurately measured in the jet-triggered event sample (see Section 7.3.3).
+The theoretical predictions differ most markedly in the high p_T region (figure 1.17), which can only be accurately measured in the jet-triggered event sample (see Section 7.3.3).